What we know about Trump's actions as insurrection unfolded - NewsBreak

 What we know about Trump's actions as insurrection unfolded

-WASHINGTON — (AP) — Members of the House committee investigating the events of Jan.
-6 will hold their first prime-time hearing Thursday to share what they have uncovered about then-President Donald Trump's efforts to overturn the results of the 2020 election, which culminated in the deadly storming of the U.S. Capitol.
-Part of their mission: determining Trump's actions that day.
+Members of the House committee investigating the events of Jan.
+6 will hold their first prime-time hearing Thursday to share what they have uncovered about former President Donald Trump’s efforts to overturn the results of the 2020 election, which culminated in the deadly storming of the U.S. Capitol.
+Part of their mission: Determining the former president’s actions that day.

 Much is already known about where Trump was, what he said, and how he reacted.
 But large gaps remain.
 What we know: